MiroKeimioniemi/personal-portfolio-website/blog/content/posts/_index.md

 ---
-title: "Post"
+title: "All Posts"
-header: "Latest Posts" # Optional
+header: "All Posts"
 ---
-See What I’ve Written Lately
+All my written content in one place